JalinaH/weather-app/README.md

 ## Usage

 - Type the name of a city into the search bar and press enter or click the search icon to get the current weather.
-- By default, the app fetches weather data for the last city searched on load.
+- By default, the app fetches weather data for the Colombo on load.

 ## Project Structure